Margaret L. Usdansky, Ph.D.

 Samantha Johnston, M.A.

 Samantha Narad Johnston is the Assistant Director of CLASS.
 She earned her MA in Math & Science Education at the University of Colorado at Boulder and a BS in Childhood Education from SUNY Oswego.
 She taught math in the K-12 sector and taught Foundations of Mathematics in the Real World at SUNY Oswego before becoming Math Skills Coordinator at Hood College in Maryland.
 She joined CLASS July of 2017 and hasn’t looked back!
-Samantha used her experience as a program reviewer for the College Reading and Learning Association (CRLA) to help CLASS earn recertification for their tutor training program.
+Samantha is a program reviewer and Assistant Coordinator for International Tutor Training Program Certification for the College Reading and Learning Association (CRLA).
 She is excited about the growth CLASS has experienced in such a short period of time.
 When not working, you can find her watching the latest horror movie or playing with her nieces.

 Emily Perkins, Ph.D.